digiltd/oh-rtd-test/MAX!-CUL-Binding.md

  * Can receive valve position
  * Can receive battery status
  * Can receive operating mode
+* Push Button
+ * Can receive either AUTO or ECO depending on button press (translated to ON/OFF)

 # Limitations
 Aside from understanding what the binding does do which is documented here there are some key things to be aware of that may limit what you hope to achieve.